vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/SceneView/OnSceneGUI Inspectors.md

 Reopening your Inspectors may fix the issue.
 Resetting the window layout (using the Layouts dropdown in the top right) may also do so.

 ### Debug Mode
-It's also worth noting that an inspector in [Debug Mode](https://docs.unity3d.com/Manual/InspectorOptions.html) does not receive the callbacks, as the custom Editor is not used.
+It's also worth noting that an inspector in [Debug Mode](https://docs.unity3d.com/Manual/InspectorOptions.html) does not receive the callbacks, as the custom Editor isn't used.